-- AN ACT Relating to breakfast after the bell programs in certain public schools; amending RCW 28A.150.205; adding new sections to - 3 chapter 28A.235 RCW; and creating new sections. - 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - Sec.
+1 AN ACT Relating to breakfast after the bell programs in certain 2 public schools; adding new sections to chapter 28A.235 RCW; and 3 creating new sections.

+4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON:

+Sec.
 1. (1) The legislature finds clear evidence 5 NEW SECTION.
 6 that school breakfast is associated with improved outcomes for 7 students, including fewer discipline incidents, better attendance, improved performance on standardized tests.
-The 8 legislature acknowledges that many schools currently offer breakfast before the 9 10 school day.
-Nevertheless, Washington ranks forty-first in the nation 11 for participation in the national school breakfast program at the same time that childhood poverty and food insecurity are at record 12 13 highs in the state.
+The 8 legislature and acknowledges that many schools currently offer breakfast before the 9 school day.
+Nevertheless, Washington ranks forty-first in the nation 10 11 for participation in the national school breakfast program at the same time that childhood poverty and food insecurity are at record 12 13 highs in the state.
 While many students eat breakfast at home, there 14 are significant numbers of children who come to school hungry.
 Therefore, the legislature intends to expand the opportunity for 15 16 students to get a healthy breakfast by requiring schools with large 17 populations of low-income students who are eligible for free and reduced-price meals to serve breakfast after the bell, a model that 18 19 has increased breakfast participation rates in various states across the nation.
 20

-(2) The legislature intends to establish a process for providing breakfast after the bell in high-needs schools beginning in the 2016-17 school year and to successfully implement the program by providing technical and marketing assistance through dedicated staff within the office of the superintendent of public instruction.
-The legislature also intends that breakfast after the bell programs be implemented with the input of families of students at the affected schools.
+1 (2) The legislature intends to establish a process for providing breakfast after the bell in high-needs schools beginning in the 2 2016-17 school year and to successfully implement the program by 3 providing technical and marketing assistance through dedicated staff 4 within the office of the superintendent of public instruction.
+The 5 6 legislature also intends that breakfast after the bell programs be implemented with the input of families of students at the affected 7 schools.
+8